Goodlinux/zipsme/README.md

 2021-03-01
-Evolution and migration to PHP 8 available also with nginx in dev.
+Evolution and migration to PHP 8 available also with nginx

+Running in dowker with alpine 3.13 nginx server and php8 packages to load are : apk -U add php8 php8-fpm  php8-mysqli nginx git tzdata php8-zlib php8-gd php8-opcache php8-curl curl nano
+in dev.

 Docker packages needed for it :